 in geodetic coordinates.
 The spherical-harmonic expansions used to compute the magnetic field components are

 described in the NOAA Technical Report: The US/UK World Magnetic Model for 2015-2020 (pdf format).

 The Earth's magnetic field, as measured by a magnetic sensor on

-or above the Earth's surface, is actually a composite of several
+or above the Earth's surface, is actually the sum of

 magnetic fields generated by a variety of sources.
 These fields